patrick-crawford/WEB422-Backup/notes/angular-forms-intro.md

 While there are *many* new ideas, some new syntax, plenty of Angular parts (directives, classes, etc.), working with forms at a beginner level is not hard.
 Use the guidance at the top of this document to quickly build success.

-Here are the important "big ideas".
+Here are the important "big ideas":

 Enable forms for the entire app by adding an import in the app module.
 It's a one-time task per app.
 Doing this enables Angular to do its magic whenever a form is declared and used.